 Adderall is habit-forming and highly addictive.
 Using it frequently or in high amounts can lead to a high tolerance for the drug.
 Chronic Adderall use is dangerous to users’ health, and those who misuse and abuse it frequently are taking risks that can adversely affect their health.

 Start your new life in recovery

 How Does Adderall Affect the Brain

 Adderall is an addictive substance.
 Whenever an individual develops an Adderall addiction, it begins to alter the actual brain chemistry of the addict.
-Adderall directly impacts the brain and the way in which it functions by interfering with certain neurotransmitters, or brain chemicals.
-Adderall’s effects on the brain are what make it both a potent and dangerous drug.
+Adderall directly impacts the brain and the way in which it functions by interfering with certain neurotransmitters or brain chemicals.
+Adderall’s effects on the brain are what makes it both a potent and dangerous drug.

 After ingesting Adderall, it disperses in the body until it ultimately arrives at its intended target: the brain.

 Once there, the drug will then mirror the actions of epinephrine, norepinephrine, and dopamine.
 These are all various neurotransmitters responsible for adrenaline and pleasure.

 The resulting dopamine rush provides stimulation to the reward and pleasure center of the brain, causing the euphoric feeling that Adderall is known for.
 In tandem, the epinephrine rush causes the brain to become more alert, clear and focused.
 The neurotransmitter norepinephrine then helps keep these feelings at the same level of intensity, for longer than they should naturally.
 The norepinephrine causes a continual release of dopamine and epinephrine.